the-code-journal/website/content/posts/2020/09/001-maven-project-structure.md

 ## Source Code Files

-For all f your Application code files, they need to be placed inside the `main` directory of `src`.
+For all of your Application code files, they need to be placed inside the `main` directory of `src`.
 Within the `main` directory, you need to put the files inside the language specific folder.

 So, your java files will be stored in `src/main/java` and your `scala` or `kotlin` files will be stored at `src/main/scala` or `src/main/kotlin` respectively.